 All trials involving telephone test segments will be differentnumber trials.
 This means that the telephone numbers, and presumably the telephone handsets, used in the training and the test data segments will be different from each other.
+(For some telephone conversational data collected at the sites collecting the auxiliary microphone data, information other than phone numbers may be used to establish that different handsets are used.)

 Past NIST evaluations have shown that the type of telephone handset and the type of telephone transmission channel used can have a great effect on speaker recognition performance.
-Factors of these types will be examined in this evaluation.
+Factors of these types will be examined in this evaluation to the extent that information of this type is available.

-Telephone callers in the Mixer collection (see section 6) are asked to classify the transmission channel as one of the following types:
+Telephone callers are generally asked to classify the transmission channel as one of the following types: